 Florida Southern College (the “College”) is committed to the principles of equal opportunity and seeks to establish and maintain an environment which ensures equal access to education for all College community members including students, applicants for admission, employees, applicants for employment, guests, and visitors.
-To foster this environment, the College encourages individuals with knowledge or concerns of an incident of discrimination to report the incident to either of the College’s Title IX Co-Coordinators.
+To foster this environment, the College encourages individuals with knowledge or concerns of an incident of discrimination to report the incident.

 In this document, you will see various terms.
 The definitions of these terms are below:

 The College accepts anonymous reports, which will be reviewed by the Title IX Co-Coordinator(s) and included in campus safety assessments.
 If an anonymous report is submitted by a third-party and contains the identity of the complainant, the Title IX Co-Coordinator will contact the complainant to inquire about the incident, offer supportive measures, and explain the process for filing a formal complaint.
 If an anonymous report does not contain the identity of the complainant, the College will be unable to contact the complainant and offer supportive measures.
 While the Title IX Co-Coordinator will keep confidential the identity of the complainant (unless disclosing the complainant’s identity is necessary to provide supportive measures such as no-contact orders), the Title IX Co-Coordinator must know the identity of the complainant to offer supportive measures.